 On the downside, these interviews are not the warm-fuzzy interactions of old.
 The structured interview can seem stilted.
 Managers may need practice to make this type of interview work.

 As we’ve said above, the simple answer to why is “it works.”
 As Harvard Business Review recently reported:

 While “unstructured interviews consistently receive the highest ratings for perceived effectiveness from hiring managers, dozens of studies have found them to be among the worst predictors of actual on-the-job performance.”

 Both testing and structured interviews outperform unstructured interviews in selecting the best job performers.

 Industrial-organizational psychology has proven that you field the best-possible sales force when you combine pre-testing with structured interviews.

 A bonus: you’ll beat your competition because most folks still cling to the unstructured interview as their preferred selection tool resulting in hiring weaker sales reps.

 The BSK Way of Conducting Structured Interviews

-We suggest a 6-step process for honing an effective structured interview process to select sales staff.
+We suggest a 6-step process for honing an effectively structured interview process to select sales staff.

-Step 1: Review the job description and flag important skills and abilities needed for top sales performance in your company.
+Step 1: Review the job description and flag essential skills and abilities needed for top sales performance in your company.